-Ouray, Colorado, nestled beneath dramatic Rocky Mountain’s peaks, delivers not only fabulous views but also a charm of a well preserved Victorian mountain town.
-The entire town is listed on the National Register of Historic Districts.
+Charming Ouray, Colorado, nestled beneath dramatic peaks of the Rocky Mountains, delivers two powerful punches: it’s a well-preserved Victorian mountain town and it delivers fabulous mountain views.
 Popular enough to have sufficient travel infrastructure, it remains uncrowded and welcoming.
 Nicknamed “The Switzerland of America” for its scenery and recreational opportunities, it is a perfect base for a fabulous vacation.

-The town is located in the heart of the Uncompahgre National Forest in southwest Colorado, 35 miles south of Montrose and 70 miles north of Durango, CO – on Highway 550.
+The town is located in the heart of the Uncompahgre National Forest in southwest Colorado, 35 miles south of Montrose and 70 miles north of Durango, Colorado, on Highway 550.

-Getting to Ouray should be considered an adventure on its own so sufficient time is required.
-Road are well kept but because of the high elevation narrow and winding.
-Scenery is so breathtaking, you will want to take frequent stops.
-Also, you may need a break from driving to calm your nerves, especially if coming from Durango.
-This section, part of famous San Juan Skyway, will keep you on the edge – literally!
+Also, you may need a break from driving to calm your nerves, especially if you’re coming from Durango.
+This section, part of the famous San Juan Skyway, will keep you on the edge – literally!

-Ouray proclaimed itself the “Jeep Capitol of the World” for the reason.
+Ouray proclaimed itself the “Jeep Capital of the World” for a reason.
 The roads traverse a variety of terrain from extreme high mountain passes and rugged winding roads to areas of spectacular wildflowers.
-We took two most scenic tours of the area.
+We took the two most scenic tours of the area: